Universal Time-Sharing System

 The Universal Time-Sharing System (UTS) is a discontinued operating system for the XDS Sigma series of computers, succeeding Batch Processing Monitor (BPM)/Batch Time-Sharing Monitor (BTM).
 UTS was announced in 1966, but because of delays did not actually ship until 1971.
 It was designed to provide multi-programming services for online (interactive) user programs in addition to batch-mode production jobs, symbiont (spooled) I/O, and critical real-time processes.
 System daemons, called "ghost jobs" were used to run monitor code in user space.
 The final release, D00, shipped in January, 1973.
 It was succeeded by the CP-V operating system, which combined UTS with features of the heavily batch-oriented Xerox Operating System (XOS).

 CP-V

 The CP-V (pronounced sea-pea-five) operating system, the compatible successor to UTS, was released in August 1973.
 CP-V supported the same CPUs as UTS plus the Xerox 560.
 CP-V offers "single-stream and multiprogrammed batch; timesharing; and the remote processing mode, including intelligent remote batch."
 Realtime processing was added in release B00 in April 1974, and transaction processing in release C00 in November 1974.

 CP-V version C00 and F00, and Telefile's TCP-V version I00 still run on a Sigma emulator developed in 1997.

 CP-R

-CP-R (Control Program for Real-Time) is a discontinued realtime operating system for Xerox 550 and Sigma 9 computer systems.
+CP-R (Control Program for Real-Time) is a discontinued Real-time operating system for Xerox 550 and Sigma 9 computer systems.
 CP-R supports three types of tasks: Foreground Primary Tasks, Foreground Secondary Tasks, and Batch Tasks.